IsaacLam609/ML-Inverted-Pendulum-Controller/README.md

    To improve prediction accuracy, a *kernel-based regression model* with radial basis functions (RBF) was implemented.
 Hyperparameters such as length scales and regularization were tuned using *gradient-based optimization* with the **JAX** library for automatic differentiation.
 The angular state was represented using `sin(θ)` and `cos(θ)` to handle periodicity and improve model generalization.

 3. **Control Policy Optimization:**
-   A *linear control policy* was optimized using the learned model (model predictive control) and directly on the true system dynamics (model-free control).
+   A *linear control policy* was optimized using the learned model (model-based policy optimization) and directly on the true system dynamics (model-free control).
 The policy parameters were optimized via gradient-free and gradient-based methods to minimize a trajectory loss that penalized deviation from the upright position.

 4. **Noise and Robustness Analysis:**
    Observation and process noise were introduced to study model degradation and policy robustness.